 18But Edom answered him, “You shall not pass through us, else we will go out against you with the sword.”
 19“We will keep to the beaten track,” the Israelites said to them, “and if we or our cattle drink your water, we will pay for it.
 We ask only for passage on foot—it is but a small matter.”
 20But they replied, “You shall not pass through!”
 And Edom went out against them in heavy force, strongly armed.
 21So Edom would not let Israel cross their territory, and Israel turned away from them.

 22Setting out from Kadesh, the Israelites arrived in a body at Mount Hor.
-23At Mount Hor, on the boundary of the land of Edom, the LORD said to Moses and Aaron, 24“Let Aaron be gathered to his kin: he is not to enter the land that I have assigned to the Israelite people, because you disobeyed my command about the waters of Meribah.
+23At Mount Hor, on the boundary of the land of Edom, the LORD said to Moses and Aaron, 24“Let Aaron be gathered to his kin: he is not to enter the land that I have assigned to the Israelite people, because you disobeyed my command about the Waters of Meribah.
 25Take Aaron and his son Eleazar and bring them up on Mount Hor.
 26Strip Aaron of his vestments and put them on his son Eleazar.
 There Aaron shall be gathered d-unto the dead.”-d

 27Moses did as the LORD had commanded.
 They ascended Mount Hor in the sight of the whole community.
 28Moses stripped Aaron of his vestments and put them on his son Eleazar, and Aaron died there on the summit of the mountain.
 When Moses and Eleazar came down from the mountain, 29the whole community knew that Aaron had breathed his last.
 All the house of Israel bewailed Aaron thirty days.